-- Participants get two A3-sheets taped together (or 4 A4 sheets taped together or half of a flipchart). - Participants write their name in the middle of a sheet. - the middle of a sheet.
-Around their name they write down all the categories of people they can think of: family, professional associations/groups, colleagues, friends, mosque, church, sports club, neighbourhood, etc. - For every category, they come up with at least 5 names of people that belong to that group. - Let the youth form groups of three or four then present their networks to groupmates. - Ask them if they want to add someone to their own network, after seeing each other's network.
+- Participants get two A3-sheets taped together (or 4 A4 sheets taped together or half of a flipchart). - Participants write their name in the middle of a sheet. - Abdallah Joseph Neema Lucy church Judith uncle John extended family Abraham Rose schools Doreen village schoo sport organisation John Shamim ocational schoo Judith Samwel Abdul Alex - Around their name they write down all the categories of people they can think of: family, professional associations/groups, colleagues, friends, mosque, church, sports club, neighbourhood, etc. - For every category, they come up with at least 5 names of people that belong to that group. - Let the youth form groups of three or four then present their networks to groupmates. - Ask them if they want to add someone to their own network, after seeing each other's network.

 - Explain to youth that they will find out how strong their connection is with people in their network.
 How well do they know the people?
-Do they know what function or job they have? - Ask youth about the difference between strong and weak connections (see explanations below) - Next to each name on their mind map, they write down the connection, (++) for very strong connection, (+) for strong connection, (-) for weak connection, (--) for very weak connection. - If there are unclarities, give examples, e.g.: a weak connection is somebody you know from big gatherings, you greet them on the street or in a shop, but you wouldn't meet just to spend time. - Next to each name, they write down the profession of the person. - Are there some professions they don't know?
+Do they know what function or job they have? - Ask youth about the difference between strong and weak connections (see explanations below) - Next to each name on their mind map, they write down the connection, (++) for very strong connection, (+) for strong connection, (-) for weak connection, (--) for very weak connection. - o If there are unclarities, give examples, e.g.: a weak connection is somebody you know from big gatherings, you greet them on the street or in a shop, but you wouldn't meet just to spend time. - Next to each name, they write down the profession of the person. - Are there some professions they don't know?
 What stands out?
 Is a profession showing up often?
 Can they be grouped? - Youth choose two people they think have interesting professions and they formulate questions to them they could ask in a conversation.
 Let them compare and discuss these questions in pairs.